Laminate & Hardwood Timber Flooring Installations Melbourne

 - Self leveling of the slab

-To provide 100% protection to your floor without having to use solvents we prefer to use a water based sealer on timber flooring.
+To provide 100% protection to your floor without having to use solvents we prefer to use a water-based sealer on hardwood timber flooring in Melbourne.

 Popular water based sealer can have the following benefits: